rubygems/rfcs/text/0007-ownership-custodians.md

 ### Gem Adoption Process

-- Given that a user makes an **ownership request** on a specific gem, after a certain time period (e.g. 7 days) they can request a gem custodian review.
+- Given that a user makes an **ownership request** on a specific gem, after a certain grace period (e.g. 7 days) they can request a gem custodian review.
 - The gem custodian can review all details of the user making the request, including all other gem **ownership request**s they have made, and the details of the current gem **ownership request**.
 - Within certain guidelines, they have the ability to approve a gem **ownership request** without the express consent of the current owner.
 	- The gem must meet the general criteria of being abandoned.